xmar/360Transformations/academicPaper/blog/post.rst

   **Figure 4**: Projections into four geometric layouts

+The goal of our first study is to answer to the three following question:

+- *Which projection layout is the more adapted to viewport-adaptive streaming?*
+- *What segment size can be used?*
+- *How many QEC representation should be used?*

 To evaluate our proposition, we implemented an `open-source C++ software <https://github.com/xmar/360Transformations/tree/master/transformation>`_ that take a 360-Degree video and project it onto any 2D layout, with or without a QEC.
-From this tool we extracts the results from `Figure 5`_.
+From this tool we generated the results from `Figure 5`_.
-This Figure show that the *cube map* projection ove-perform other projections.
+This Figure show that the *cube map* projection over-performs other projections.
 Moreover it show that as long as the user stay closer than 1.5 distance unit from the QEC, our proposal improve the quality of the extracted viewport compared to the state-of-the-art streaming solution (named uniEqui on the Figure).

 .. figure:: images/distance_quality.png
   :align: center
   :name: Figure 5

   **Figure 5**: Average MS-SSIM depending on the distance to the QEC for the four geometric layouts.
 Global bit-rate budget 6 Mbps

+We used a dataset that contains the head-position of 11 different users watching ten 10 s 360-Degree videos to measure how often a user stay at a specific distance from his original position.
+We did the measurement for multiple segment lengths and the results are depicted in `Figure 6`_.
+Those results show that for a 2 s long segment, users stay 80 % of the time at a distance smaller than 1.5 distance units.
+This means that with a 2 s long, cube map segement, a user will get 80 % of the time a viewport with a better quality compared to what he would get with the state-of-the-art streaming solution.

 .. figure:: images/cdf_head_position_dataset.png
   :align: center
   :name: Figure 6

   **Figure 6**: CDF of the time spent at distance d from the head position on the beginning of the segment, for various segment lengths

+The goal of our last experiment is to estimate the number of QECs needed to deliver the best video quality to the user without wasting too many storage at the server.
+To answer this question we computed the average QoE all users from our dataset would have observed with different number of "equi-spread" QECs on the sphere.
+The results depicted in `Figure 7`_ show that the average QoE increase with the number of QEC but the gain obtained with more than seven QECs do not justify the extra-cost needed to store them.
+The best number of QEC is then between five and seven QECs.

 .. figure:: images/qec_nb_to_qoe.png
   :align: center